 2. Using an average revenue from January and February 2020 and comparing this figure to actual revenues in each of March, April, and May 2020.
 The Second Act respecting certain measures in response to COVID-19, which enacted the CEWS, lists the following formula for determining an employer’s average revenue from January and February 2020 for use in this method:

 A is its qualifying revenues for the prior reference period,

 B is the number of days in the prior reference period, and

 C is the number of days in the prior reference period during which the eligible entity was carrying on business.

 One of two approaches may be used to calculate the underlying revenues to be used: the accrual method or the cash method.
 This latter approach allows employers to use cash flow to establish eligibility, so downturns in paid invoices, for example, could establish eligibility.
 It should be noted that whichever method of calculating revenues an employer selects—accrual or cash—will determine eligibility for the employer across the claiming periods; in sum, whichever method is selected, an employer must stick with for all of the claiming periods.
 As such, employers must choose wisely.

-Revenue is limited to business conducted in Canada and earned from non-arm’s length sources.
+Revenue is limited to businesses conducted in Canada and earned from non-arm’s length sources.
 The calculation of revenue, either accrual or cash, must follow the employer’s normal accounting and cannot include revenues from extraordinary items or amounts on account of capital.
 For example, sales of assets or capital gains in a reference period, whether that period is January – February 2020 or March, April, and May of 2019, cannot be used to establish eligibility.
 Special rules apply to revenue from non-arm’s length transactions.
 Meanwhile, affiliated companies are permitted to calculate revenue together.